 He has since then held a wide range of roles, including on the Boards of a number of international non-governmental organisations (NGOs) and as a Specialist Advisor to the International Development Select Committee.
 He spent many years on the Advisory Council of Wilton Park, where, from April-December 2017, he was also Acting Chief Executive.

-Having left Government service in late 2005, Myles is now Visiting Professor (International Relations) at King’s College London and Associate Professor at the University of Exeter.
-He is Non-Executive Director at ‘Development Initiatives’ and on the Advisory Board of IPE Africa.
-He is a member of the Advisory Council of Wilton Park; Honorary Vice-President of VSO; and is on the Boards of a number of other NGOs, Trusts and Foundations.
-His book ‘Aid and Development: A Brief Introduction’ was published by Oxford University Press in June 2015.
+Myles is currently Visiting Professor (International Relations) at King’s College London and Honorary Associate Professor at the Strategy and Security Institute, University of Exeter.
+He has written extensively on Africa and development.
+His book ‘Aid and Development: A Brief Introduction’ was published by OUP in June 2015.

-Myles has degrees from the Universities of St Andrews (MA First Class Honours) and Oxford (M.Litt), and has been awarded Honorary Doctorates by Leeds Met University, the Open University and the University of Ulster in recognition of his work on international development and Africa.
-In the New Year’s Honours 2006 he was appointed CBE.
+He has degrees from the University of St Andrews (MA First Class Honours) and Oxford (M.Litt) and has been awarded Honorary Doctorates by Leeds Beckett University, the University of Ulster and the Open University (where he was also a Visiting Professor) in recognition of his work on Africa and development.